Calling A Car To Get Home Tonight? Here's How To Stay Safe

-From the Uber driver in Denver who fatally shot his passenger on the freeway to the fatal stabbing of a pregnant Lyft driver in Arizona, the dangers of rideshares — for passengers and drivers — are well known.
+From the Uber driver in Denver who allegedly shot and killed a passenger on the freeway to the fatal stabbing of a pregnant Lyft driver in Arizona, the dangers of rideshares - for passengers and drivers – are well known.

 Uber driver Michael A. Hancock (above, left) was charged with first-degree murder after he allegedly fatally shot a passenger on Interstate 25 in Denver following a dispute.

-Another Uber driver, 45-year-old Jason Dalton, made headlines after going on a shooting spree in between picking up passengers in Michigan.
-Police say Dalton shot victims in three different locations and allegedly picked up at least one fare in the middle of his massacre.
+Another Uber driver, 45-year-old Jason Dalton, made headlines after allegedly going on a shooting spree in between picking up passengers in Michigan.
+Police claim Dalton shot victims in three different locations.

 In Tempe, Arizona, Kristina Howato, 39, dropped off her Lyft fare, Fabian Duranzo (above, right) , at an apartment complex located shortly after 1 A.M., police said in a statement.

 Duranzo, 20, then allegedly turned on Howato and began stabbing her with a kitchen knife.
-She escaped the vehicle and the suspect continued stabbing her before stealing her vehicle and fleeing the scene.
+She escaped the vehicle, and the suspect continued stabbing her before stealing her car and fleeing the scene, police said.
 Howato was taken to a hospital where she and her unborn baby were pronounced dead.
 Howato had been in her third trimester of pregnancy.